Practical Guide · 13 min read · 21 min listen · March 3, 2026

 In practice, Japanese convention is for buyers and sellers to prorate the tax at closing based on days of ownership.
 This is negotiable but standard.
 Even with proration, closing just after January 1 gives you maximum cash-flow breathing room.

-One more detail worth noting: assessed values are updated on a three-year cycle (the next reassessment is 2027 for most municipalities).
+One more detail assessed values are updated on a three-year cycle (the next reassessment is 2027 for most municipalities).
 If you buy before a reassessment year when surrounding property values have risen, you benefit from the older, lower assessed value for up to three years.

 When to Visit: Planning Your Property-Hunting Trip